Apfelmus1337/hv23-writeup/03/README.md

 # [HV23.03] Santa's grille

+## Introduction

+Difficulty: Easy<br>
+Author: brp64

+While contemplating the grille and turning some burgers, Santa decided to send all the hackers worldwide some season's greetings.

+## Solution

 We are given a weird image and after searching for a `grille cipher` as suspected from the challenge name, I found out that it is a cipher where you create holes in the so-called `grille` and rotate the `grille/ciphertext` after each reading.

 ![ciphertext](ciphertext.png)